adamgreen/mri-swd/README.md

 ## Important Notes
 ![Dogfood Setup](dogfood.jpg)

-* __[5/17/2023]:__ The code found within this repository is now at the point where I can start using it to flash and debug the `mri-swd` firmware itself instead of the Segger J-Link that I had been using previously.
-This testing will help me to find bugs, missing features, and rough edges to correct over the upcoming weeks, getting it ready for others to use.
+* __[8/16/2023]:__ The code found within this repository is now at the point where I can start using it to flash and debug the `mri-swd` firmware itself instead of the Segger J-Link that I had been using previously.
+I am now using it daily to debug a nRF52840 based project.
+This has helped to surface more issues that have now been corrected.
 * The initial goal is to just be able to debug and program the dual core [RP2040 microcontroller](https://www.raspberrypi.com/products/rp2040/).
+Support has also been added for the [nRF52xxx family of microcontrollers](https://infocenter.nordicsemi.com/index.jsp?topic=%2Fstruct_nrf52%2Fstruct%2Fnrf52.html).
 Support for other microcontrollers will be added in the future.
 * The `mri-swd` firmware is initially being developed to run on the low cost [Pico W](https://www.adafruit.com/product/5526).
 It will use the Pico W's WiFi capabilities to wirelessly communicate with GDB.
 No intermediate program like OpenOCD will be required since the [mri remote debug stub](https://github.com/adamgreen/mri) functionality will be running on the Pico W itself.

 ## Supported Features
-* Supports debugging of **Core 0 on the RP2040**
-* Supports debugging of nRF52 microcontrollers.
+* Supports debugging of ARMv6-M and ARMv7-M (Cortex-M) based microcontrollers.
+Tested so far:
+  * **RP2040**
+  * **nRF52xxx**
 * RAM/FLASH/ROM Read
 * RAM Write
 * CPU Register Read/Write
-* `load` (**FLASH Programming**)
+* `load` (**FLASH Programming** of RP2040 and nRF52xxx)
 * `step` and `next` (Single Stepping)
 * `break` (Hardware Breakpoints)
 * `watch`, `awatch`, `rwatch` (Hardware Watchpoints)
-* `monitor reset` (Reboot the microcontroller)
+* `monitor reset [halt]` (Reboot the microcontroller)
+* `monitor detach` (Power down target DAP and shutdown mri-swd)
 * GDB connection over WiFi on port 2331
+* Semihosting

 ## Unsupported Features
-* Debugging of **Core 1 on the RP2040**
+* Debugging of **Second RP2040 Core**
 * FLASH programming of microcontrollers other than the RP2040 or nRF52xxx.
-* Semihosting
 * RTOS Thread Support
 * Connecting GDB over USB.
 Only WiFi for now.